Learn languages like a child

 The following 22 languages are available on Rosetta Stone:

-Arabic, Chinese (Mandarin), Dutch, Filipino (Tagalog), French, German, Greek, Hebrew, Hindi, Irish, Italian, Japanese, Korean, Latin, Persian (Farsi), Polish, Portuguese (Brazilian), Russian, Spanish (Latin America), Spanish (Spain), Swedish, and Turkish.
+Arabic, Chinese (Mandarin), Dutch, Filipino (Tagalog), French, German, Greek, Hebrew, Hindi, Irish, Italian, Japanese, Korean, Latin, Persian (Farsi), Polish, Portuguese (Brazilian), Russian, Spanish (Latin America), Spanish (Spain), Swedish, and Turkish, and Vietnamese.

 Rosetta Stone also offers English (American and British) courses and endangered language materials for Chikashshanompa’, Kanien’kéha (Mohawk), Sitimaxa (Chitimacha), Iñupiaq (Coastal) and Iñupiaq (Kobuk/Selawik), Iñupiaq (North Slope), Diné Bizaad (Navajo), and Inuttitut.